This hands-on Hobart Handler 140 review features a welder I purchased three years ago.

 - MIG aluminum: 16 gauge to 12 gauge

 Most MIG welders in this category require an expensive accessory to weld aluminum.
 This Hobart MIG welder is unique because it can weld 16- to 12-gauge aluminum out of the box.

 See the settings I used to MIG weld 1/8-inch aluminum without a spool gun.

 Unlike this machine, the Lincoln 140 is capable of spool-gun welding aluminum.
 But even it’s limited to thin 22- to 10-gauge material.

 For heavier aluminum work, you’ll want the power of a 230V machine.
 Again, the Hobart 210 MVP (kit with spoolgun) is a great choice.

 Hobart Handler 140 Review of Top Features

 Simple to Use

 Assembly is a breeze—you can have the Hobart 140 welder unpacked and ready for flux core welding in under 15 minutes.
 Just a little longer if you’re using shielding gas.

 Even a beginner can quickly set up a weld using the detailed welding guide chart mounted inside the access panel.
 Hobart even includes a handy metal thickness gauge.

 After my initial read, I like that I don’t have to go back to the manual when I use this Hobart welder, even when months have gone by.

 The control panel is uncluttered with just two control knobs, a power switch, and an over-temperature indicator lamp.
 I can easily make adjustments without removing my gloves.

 Are you wondering why the top WFS is 200 ipm more than most 140-amp welders?
 It’s a big part of what helps the Hobart Handler to weld aluminum.
 More on this, later.

 A 5-position (aka stepped, fixed, or tapped) control sets your voltage.
-While infinite control is handy for fine-tuning, 5 heat settings with an output range of 25 to 140 amps is plenty.
-Remember, you have a large WFS range available for dialing-in your arc when needed.
+While infinite control is handy for fine-tuning, 5 heat settings with an output range of 25 to 140 amps are plenty.
+Remember, you have a large WFS range available for dialing in your arc when needed.

 Superior Build Quality